Philippine Army Reserve Command: Basic Citizen's Military Training (BCMT)

-Basic Citizen's Military Training (BCMT) is a military training course conducted by the Philippine Army through the Army Reserve Command.
-It is an entry level training course undertaken by Filipino Citizens wanting to enlist in the reserve force.
+Basic Citizen's Military Training (BCMT) is a military training course conducted by the Philippine Army through RESCOM, PA.
+It is an entry-level training course undertaken by Filipino citizens wanting to enlist in the reserve force.

 BCMT instruction is administered by a joint training pool of military instructors from both regular and reserve forces and is usually conducted inside any of the Philippine Army's training camps.
 Guest instructors are requested from other government agencies and non-government organizations (NGO) for specialized instructions.

 Special Basic Citizen's Military Training (SBCMT) is a special course conducted by the Philippine Army in response to a request from a Local Government Unit (LGU).
 Funding is usually provided for by the requesting agency as compared to regular BCMT which receives funding from the Army.

+Military Orientation Training (MOT)

+This is specialized training provided by the AFP, through RESCOM, PA for volunteer employees of private or public organizations of utility service providers assigned as a Philippine Army Affiliated Reserve Unit (PAARU).

-Types of reservists
+Types of Army Reservists

 There are currently three types of reservists in the Armed Forces of the Philippines (AFP) Reserve Force:

-Categorization of reservists and reserve units
+Categorization of Reservists and Reserve Units

 Section 12, Article 5, of Republic Act 7077 breaks down and categorizes reservists and their units based on various criteria cited by this law.